-During these challenging times, we’re offering a range of programs to help you learn self-care tools and to have safe spaces to connect to each other.
-The workshops are designed to help you learn how to best navigate stressful times, get unstuck from negative thoughts and feelings, and find meaning in the midst of chaos.
+Welcome to CAPS Virtual Workshops and Gathering Spaces!
+The workshops are designed to help students learn how to best navigate stressful times, get unstuck from negative thoughts and feelings, and find meaning in the midst of chaos.
 The virtual gathering spaces are an opportunity to connect to peers and to share experiences, support, and resources.
 CAPS staff serve as facilitators in those spaces.
-Virtual Workshops and Gatherings Spaces are open to all currently enrolled NU students
+Virtual Workshops and Gatherings Spaces are open to all currently enrolled NU students.

 What's Happening at CAPS Newsletter